-Quercia, McCarthy, and Wachter (2003) presented results for all households and for African-American households, low- and moderate-income households, central-city households, and young households (ages 24 to 29).
-They examined the potential impact of hypothetical mortgage products with varying loan-to-value ratios, front-end ratios, and mortgage interest rates.
-They found that the largest impacts on predicted homeownership rates were from reductions in the amount of downpayment required.
-Specifically, they found that relaxing downpayment requirements to between 3 and 5 percent of the house value is associated with a rise in homeownership rates of between 3 and 6 percentage points across the subgroups examined.
+Quercia et al. present results for all households, as well as blacks, low- and moderate-income households, central city residents, and young households (age 24 to 29).
+They examine the potential impact of hypothetical mortgage products with varying loan to value ratios, front-end ratios, and mortgage interest rates.
+They find that the largest impacts on predicted homeownership rates are from reductions in the amount of downpayment required.
+Specifically, they find that relaxing downpayment requirements to between 3 and 5 percent of the house value is associated with a rise in homeownership rates of between 3 and 6 percentage points across the subgroups examined.
 The largest impact is associated with a loan product allowing for 0 percent down-essentially eliminating the downpayment constraint.
-Under this scenario, homeownership rates are estimated to rise by between 7 and 9 percentage points.
-Quercia, McCarthy, and Wachter (2003) also estimated that the increase in homeownership rates from loosening underwriting requirements would generally be larger for African-American households, low- and moderate-income households, and young households, compared with all households.
+Under this scenario homeownership rates are estimated to rise by between 7 and 9 percentage points.
+Quercia et al. also estimate that the increase in homeownership rates of loosening underwriting requirements would generally be larger for blacks, low- and moderate-income households, and young households compared to all households.

-One limitation of using the AHS for the purpose of evaluating the impact of wealth constraints on homeownership is that the AHS does not include very good information on household wealth.
-As a result, Quercia, McCarthy, and Wachter (2003) were forced to construct wealth estimates based by basing them on estimates of housing equity and by applying a capitalization rate to income from sources other than wages.
+One limitation of the use of the AHS for the purpose of evaluating the impact of wealth constraints on homeownership is that the AHS does not include very good information on household wealth.
+As a result, Quercia et al. are forced to construct wealth estimates based on estimates of housing equity and by applying a capitalization rate to income from sources other than wages.
 One concern of this approach is that homeowners will accumulate wealth in the form of housing equity.
-In this regard, Barakova et al. (2003) improved on the analysis by Quercia, McCarthy, and Wachter (2003) by using the SCF, which includes detailed information on household assets and liabilities.
-These authors further improved on previous research by including estimates of credit constraints in addition to income and wealth constraints.
+In this regard, Barakova et al. (2003) improve upon the analysis by Quercia et al. by using the Survey of Consumer Finances, which includes detailed information on household assets and liabilities.
+These authors further improve upon previous research by including estimates of credit constraints in addition to income and wealth constraints.